 In order to get a loan, veterans must prove VA loan eligibility.
 VA loans are available to most active, reserve and veteran members of the armed forces.
-For those in active duty, soldiers become eligible to apply for a VA loan once you have completed 181 days.
-People who serve or served as reservists or in the National Guard must wait for six years for eligibility, unless they performed at least 181 days of active-duty service.
+For those who are active duty, you become eligible to apply for a VA loan once you have completed 181 days.
+People who serve or served as reservists or in the National Guard must wait for six years for eligibility unless they performed at least 181 days of active-duty service.
 During times of war, that six-month period of active duty may change to three months.
 Interested borrowers must fulfill a Certificate of Eligibility (COE), with all the necessary paperwork.

 What Are the Benefits of a VA Loan?

 A VA loan is typically easier to obtain, for those who qualify.
 For example, a VA loan is one of the few loans on the market that may not require any down payment.
 There is a funding fee, but it also may be lower than standard mortgages.
 The amount depends on the buyer's role in the armed forces, and whether or not they make a down payment.
 Lenders can set their own requirements for a minimum credit score, available assets, and income.
 However, they are encouraged to offer VA loan applicants some flexibility compared to applicants for traditional mortgages.
 If a veteran buyer is hoping to save money on the monthly payment, a VA loan may help there, as well.
 VA loans do not require mortgage insurance regardless of the down payment, which could save veteran buyers $100 or more a month.

 How Do I Apply for a VA Loan?